-It quite often makes sense to reply within content and come up with solutions when a customer or colleague asks you a question.
-Especially being the content expert this is what you are good at and which feels within your comfort zone.
+It quite often makes sense to reply by providing an immediate solution when a customer or colleague asks you a question.
+Especially being the content expert this is what you are good since it belongs to your comfort zone.
 It can be very useful when you are pressured for time for instance, but it can also make you miss important information.

-By asking followthrough questions and particularly by asking the right questions, you get a more exact view on the situation.
+By asking followup questions and particularly by asking the right questions, you get a more exact view on the situation.
 On which level is the other person and what is on his mind?
-It will help you discover the question behind the question quicker which then will allow you to offer an even better solution.
+It helps you to discover the question behind the question more quickly which then will allow you to offer an even better solution.
 At the same time you are adding more structure and direction to the conversation.
 One of the techniques which wil help you is: chunking.

 The term chunking comes from Neuro Linguistic Programming (NLP) and it’s a way of looking at situations from different perspectives.

 Up chunking: First step is to zoom out and look carefully at the question and the need behind it.
 Questions at this level are about the higher purpose and the why.
 What is the reason why….?
 Why is this important to you?
 What do you hope to accomplish with this?